zdravkov/kendo-docs/getting-started/web/toolbar/overview.md

 ### Toggle Button

 The Toggle Button allows the user to change a setting between two states.
-To define a Toggle Button the developer should configure a standard button and set its `toggle` property to "true".
-Toggle Button has the same configuration options as the standard button.
+To define a Toggle Button, set the button `toggle` property to `"true"`.
+The Toggle Button supports the same configuration options as the standard button.

-> Clicking on a Toggle Button triggers the toggle event.
-Clicking on a Toggle Button does **not** trigger the click event.
+> Clicking on a Toggle Button triggers the `toggle` event.
+Clicking on a Toggle Button does **not** trigger the `click` event.

-##### Example - define a toggle button
+##### Example - define a Toggle Button

     <div id="toolbar" style="min-width: 240px;"></div>